meems1996/RESTful-API-Spring-Boot/README.md

 clone repository

-# Stetson Showcase Schedule Uploader
-RESTful API with Spring Boot
+# RESTful API with Spring Boot

 ## Get Started

-Clone repository.

 Run with the following command: